Spirals-Team/test4repair-experiments/results/Nopol+UnsatGuided/Patches and Analysis/Chart/Chart15/readme.md

 Average Nb of Removed Tests:0.17

 Running Nopol+UnsatGuided changes the original patch for 27 of the 30 seeds.
-The human patch adds code to check whether this.dataset equates to null and what to do if so, the original Nopol patch and newly generated patches by running Nopol+UnsatGuided all add a precondition to the same statement in a different class, we think they are incorrect.
-We observe failing EvoSuite tests for both programs patched with the original Nopol patch and the new patches genertaed by running Nopol+UnsatGuided, which verifies our analysis.
+The human patch adds code to check whether this.dataset equates to null and what to do if so, the original Nopol patch and the selected newly generated patch by running Nopol+UnsatGuided adds a precondition to the same statement in a different class, we think they are incorrect.
+We observe failing EvoSuite tests for both programs patched with the original Nopol patch and the selected new patch genertaed by running Nopol+UnsatGuided, which verifies our analysis.